Pinus sylvestris

-Pinus sylvestris, the Scots pine (UK), Scotch pine (US) or Baltic pine, is a species of tree in the pine family Pinaceae that is native to Eurasia.
+Pinus sylvestris, the Scots pine (UK), Scotch pine (US), Baltic pine, or European red pine is a species of tree in the pine family Pinaceae that is native to Eurasia.
 It can readily be identified by its combination of fairly short, blue-green leaves and orange-red bark.

 Description

 Pinus sylvestris is an evergreen coniferous tree growing up to 35 m in height and 1 m in trunk diameter when mature, exceptionally over 45 m tall and 1.7 m in trunk diameter on very productive sites.
 The tallest on record is a tree over 210 years old growing in Estonia which stands at 46.6 m.
 The lifespan is normally 150–300 years, with the oldest recorded specimens in Lapland, Northern Finland over 760 years.

 The bark is thick, flaky and orange-red when young to scaly and gray-brown in maturity, sometimes retaining the former on the upper portion.
 The habit of the mature tree is distinctive due to its long, bare and straight trunk topped by a rounded or flat-topped mass of foliage.

 The shoots are light brown, with a spirally arranged scale-like pattern.
 On mature trees the leaves ('needles') are a glaucous blue-green, often darker green to dark yellow-green in winter, 2.5–5 cm long and 1–2 mm broad, produced in fascicles of two with a persistent gray 5–10 mm basal sheath.
 On vigorous young trees the leaves can be twice as long, and occasionally occur in fascicles of three or four on the tips of strong shoots.
 Leaf persistence varies from two to four years in warmer climates, and up to nine years in subarctic regions.
 Seedlings up to one year old bear juvenile leaves; these are single (not in pairs), 2–3 cm long, flattened, with a serrated margin.

 The seed cones are red at pollination, then pale brown, globose and 4–8 mm in diameter in their first year, expanding to full size in their second year, pointed ovoid-conic, green, then gray-green to yellow-brown at maturity, 3–7.5 cm long.
 The cone scales have a flat to pyramidal apophysis (the external part of the cone scale), with a small prickle on the umbo (central boss or protuberance).
 The seeds are blackish, 3–5 mm in length with a pale brown 12–20 mm wing and are released when the cones open in spring 22–24 months after pollination.
 The pollen cones are yellow, occasionally pink, 8–12 mm long; pollen release is in mid to late spring.